MrZep/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Configure-Policy-UserAssignedIdentity.md

 In this page, we will create a policy assignment template to override an existing policy assignment currently using a SystemIdentity.
 We will then assign an existing user managed identity to that policy assignment.

 >**IMPORTANT**: To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
 In our example, the directory is `lib`.
+>**IMPORTANT**: To use this feature, your enterprise-scale module must be version 5.2 or newer.

 ## Create Policy Assignment template file